larpchronicles/rules/rules-topics/12_production-skills.md

 >
 >However, if Charlie presents his sword to Diane, who then applies a Sleep Coating to Charlie's sword, then Charlie (and only Charlie) may use that Sleep Coating.
 >
->Once applied, the coating will last until it is used or the wielder rests, whichever comes first.
+>Once applied, the coating will allow the user to swing a single instance of the items effect.
+If the swing misses, the coating is still consumed.
+This lasts until it is used or the wielder rests, whichever comes first.

 ## Workshops
 >Characters can purchase a Workshop from Logistics for 10 Credits.
 Workshops have a durability of 10, and their durability is decreased each time they are used for an event by a given character.
 Workshops can be used to make large-scale batches of an item, doubling the total output for a single character.
 >
->Example: If you attempt to make 10 Heal Wounds potions, this would normally take you 30 tiers of alchemical materials.
-You could either spend 15 tiers, to make 5 potions which will get doubled by the Workshop, or spend the original 30 and get 20 potions instead.
+>Example: If Smoke attempts to make 10 Heal Wounds potions, this would normally take him 30 tiers of alchemical materials.
+He could either spend 15 tiers, to make 5 potions which will get doubled by the Workshop, or spend the original 30 and get 20 potions instead.
 The Workshop must have a durability removed by Logistics during check-in in order to receive any batch production.
 More than one character may use a workshop for a given event, but each person who uses it will cost one durability.

 ## Gathering Skill Products